The 2011 documentary film, Jig.

 **** Aideen F March 5, 2017

 Well you can probably tell by my name I have Irish blood!
 I didn't catch this film when it was firt released, although I had heard about it from relatives still living in Glasgow when it was being filmed at the Irish Dancing World Championships.
 Who would have thought that I would get to see it while on vacation in Hawaii.
-We were staying at a lovely unit in condo rentals in Kaanapali.
+We were staying at a lovely unit at a resort called The Whaler in Kaanapali.
 That's on the western coast of Maui.
 The owners had an extensive collection of CD's.
 One evening after a rather full day of sightseeing and snorkeling I was perusing the CD's and came across Jig.
 My two daughters that had taken Irish dancing classes for several years before moving onto to other interests were up for watching, so we settled down for the evening while my husband and son went out to play some night tennis.
 I could totally relate to the heart, drive, and dedication that some Irish families devote for a 2 minute Irish Dance routine.
 I love that this documentary will exposed others to this world of Irish dancing.
 Unlike probably many folks who viewed this documentaty, my girls could easily understand what was going on with the rapid fire footwork.
 All in all we thought it was a fantastically shot film with some great story lines of a few participants.
 After the film was over my girls were inspired to show off their Irish dance footwork, although certainly not as polished and refined as those participants in the documentary, I will pleased to see that they still remembered.
 It's an inspiring film that makes you feel good inside and out.

 **** Justin M January 3, 2012